-Indonesia’s key to escape middle-income trap lies on quality jobs for its young people
+Indonesia’s key to escape middle-income trap lies in quality jobs for its young people

 Indonesia’s median age was 29.9 in 2023, according to a United Nations estimate.

-Still, Ms Sari keeps a greater goal that goes beyond her current middle-class job.
+Meanwhile, Ms Sari continues to aim beyond her current middle-class job.

 “I want a more decent workplace.
-With my degree, I deserve a better job.”
+With my degree, I deserve a better job,” she said.